UXRozum/Portfolio/content/authors/admin/_index.md

 superuser: true
 title: Rozum Sergey
 ---
-Hi!
-My name is Rozum Sergey, and this is my portfolio.
+I'm Rozum Sergey, a UX researcher passionate about understanding people and their experiences.
+Welcome to my portfolio!

-I am a ux-researcher with wide experience in different types of research.
-I have worked on marketing, political, and user experience studies.
+In my journey, I've explored diverse research fields, including marketing, politics, and user experience.
+I enjoy crafting creative research approaches that make our work more effective.
+I'm also a bit of a data visualization enthusiast—I love turning data into meaningful stories.

-I love coming up with new methodological cadavers for more efficient research.
-Also, I'm obsessed with data visualization and know what data/ink ratio is.
+Thanks for stopping by and getting to know a bit about me.
+Feel free to explore my work and reach out if you have any questions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Resume-Sergey-Rozum.pdf" "newtab" >}}resumé{{< /staticref >}}.